-Filmed Up is our regular North West filmmakers night.
+Filmed Up is our regular short film night that showcases the work of North West directors, writers and producers.
 The screenings happen every quarter and the films are selected from an open submission of short films under 20 minutes in duration, of any genre, old or new made by filmmakers based in the North West.

 This event is a great opportunity to showcase your filmmaking skills to a captive audience, meet other filmmakers, and also see if your film wins the audience award, which is voted for on the night.